-This CTC document is a pioneering and carefully nuanced study that boasts of a range of public-private options network construction, and suggests that the city separate “dark” from “lit” fiber planning with the “dark” fiber being the passive public works, like construction of basic fiber infrastructure and the “lit” fiber being the retail data-flow internet access service to customers.
+This CTC document is a pioneering and carefully nuanced study that boasts of a range of public-private options for network construction and suggests that the city separate “dark” from “lit” fiber planning with the “dark” fiber being the passive public works, like construction of basic fiber infrastructure and the “lit” fiber being the retail data-flow internet access service to customers.

 The city would be providing basic infrastructure that any company could use—the connectivity equivalent of a city street grid.
 The cost to the public of borrowing the money to build this basic network, estimated at about $1.5 billion by CTC, would be significantly decreased by leasing revenue from advance arrangements with operators.
-The city would subsidize low-income residents wishing to subscribe for fiber services from those private operators.
+The city would subsidize low-income residents wishing to subscribe to fiber services from those private operators.